Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Deployment can be a challenging phase of the military lifecycle, but it’s important to know that you don’t have to go through it alone.
 The military provides a variety of resources and support programs — ranging from educational briefings to morale calls — for your loved ones, children and service members to ease the stress of deployment.
 Military members may be assigned to a specific installation but support may come from local communities, Yellow Ribbon events or the installation itself.

-The leaders and service providers at Luke are committed to helping families remain strong during deployments, extended TDYs and remote tours.
-A Readiness NCO is assigned to the Military and Family Readiness Center (M&FRC) to work with unit leadership and service agencies to care directly with troops for families during family separations.
-For additional information or questions please contact the M&FRC at 623-856-6550.
+The leaders and service providers at Luke Air Force Base are committed to helping families remain strong during deployments, extended temporary duty and remote tours.
+A Readiness NCO is assigned to the Military and Family Readiness Center to work with unit leadership and service agencies to care directly with troops for families during family separations.

 Hearts Apart Program

-The Hearts Apart program is open to all military families who are geographically separated due to deployment, remote tours, or extended TDY's, and is designed to keep geographically-separated families informed and connected.
+The Hearts Apart program is open to all military families who are geographically separated due to deployment, remote tours or extended temporary duty and is designed to keep geographically-separated families informed and connected.
 The goal is to develop an adaptable community in which families can access the support they need through the many life changes that military commitment brings.
-The M&FRC host monthly activities and events.
+The M&FRC hosts monthly activities and events.

-The M&FRC host a social activity once a month to promote interaction and fun for families of deployed service members.
+The Military and Family Readiness Center hosts a social activities routinely to promote interaction and fun for families of deployed service members.

 Information and Referral